 The lender will value the property at $100,000 and not the $120,000.

 Seller Lowering Sales Price To Low Appraised Value

 If the home seller is not willing to reduce the purchase price down to $100,000 and still wants $120,000 and the home buyer still wants the property, the home buyer will be required to come up with 3.5% of the $100,000 appraised value plus the additional $20,000

 However, when there is a low appraisal on a subject property, there are solutions where the deal can still go through if both parties, the home buyer and home seller, can come to terms

 There are multiple solutions to low-home appraisal issues.
 If the appraisal comes in within an insignificant low appraisal value such as a matter of a few thousand, the home seller normally lowers the purchase price.
 If the home seller does not want to lower the purchase price, the home buyer can normally afford a few thousand increases if they really want the home.

 The issue comes in when the low appraisal is a substantial amount lower than the actual purchase price.
 Many times, a home buyer will walk away from the subject home purchase if the home seller does not lower the purchase price to the appraised value.
 However, if the home buyer is in love with the subject property and the home seller is not willing to lower the sales price of the home, then an appraisal rebuttal can be done.

 Appraisal Rebuttal To Contest Low Appraisal

 Things that the seller’s real estate agent needs to complete is a list of comparable recent sales that is similar to the subject property within a one-square-mile radius.
-There is a comment section where the seller’s realtor needs to complete as well for the reason of the appraisal rebuttal and why he or she feels the market valuation should be higher.
+There is a comment section that the seller’s realtor needs to complete as well for the reason for the appraisal rebuttal and why he or she feels the market valuation should be higher.
 Properties that are currently listed but not sold cannot be used as evidence to justify the appraisal rebuttal.
 Only closed properties can be used.

 - square footage